 Needle felting is the art of sculpting fibre into shapes using a special barbed needle.
 So how does that fluff turn into amazing creations?
-Here is the science bit: agitation of the wool fibres causes them to entangle and form a dense matted felt.
-It’s all to do with microscopic scales on the fibres that catch and lock together.
+Here is the science bit: agitation of the wool fibre causes them to entangle and form a dense matted felt.
+It’s all to do with microscopic scales on the fibre that catch and lock together.
 The magic happens when the felting process is controlled and the wool can be formed into sculptural shapes.
 So with a lot of stabbing and layering you can create pretty much anything.

 Needle felting requires very little equipment.
 But it does require time, patience and the occasional pricked finger.
 It is a great way to pass the time and express creativity.